 Buildings & Communities

 Heating, is the main component of energy demand in UK dwellings and is often associated with thermal comfort.
-Our research investigates how domestic buildings and their occupants use energy and how they interact with building systems in order to adjust their comfort, with research conducted in households, schools and care homes.
+Our research investigates how buildings and their occupants use energy and how they interact with building systems in order to adjust their comfort, with research conducted in households, schools and care homes.

 Research develops evidence to inform regeneration strategies for city planners and local authorities to create liveable spaces within cities, ensuring areas meet the needs of inhabitants on a micro and macro scale.